MaximilianFreitag/yt-livechat-analysis/README.md

 ### Current bugs: 🐞

 To-Do:
 - [ ] Messages that were posted over one hour before the stream started are not properly handled by the get_minutes() function.
-E.g. the timestamp -2:12:42 will not be turned into -212 by the function... -59:42 --> -59 .... -1:04:04 --> ??? doesn't work.
-Thus, the plot function ignores those values.
+E.g. the timestamp -2:12:42 will not be turned into -212 (desired output) by the function... -59:42 --> -59 .... -1:44:04 --> ??? doesn't work and it should return -144.
+As a result, the plot function ignores those values.